On genus-0 invariants of Calabi-Yau hybrid models: The -function in Calabi-Yau CFTs

 As we will discuss in more detail in Section~\ref{sec-hyb}, we consider hybrid theories with are Landau-Ginzburg orbifolds fibred over a base $B$.
 Schematically, a state $\phi$ has the following structure:

 where $\phi_{B}$ is represented by a cohomology element of the base $B$ and $\phi_{\delta}$ is an element of the $\delta$-th twisted sector in the fibre Landau-Ginzburg orbifold.

 An important special case, related to the narrow sectors to be proposed in Section~\ref{sec-hyb}, are states for which $\phi_{\delta}={\bf 1}_{\delta}$. i.e.~states which have the identity/vacuum in the fibre direction.
 Such states can be characterised by the cohomology of the base $B$.
-Denoting such a state by $\tilde{\phi}$, we can expand it as $\tilde{\phi}=\sum_i\alpha_i e_{H_i}$ with $e_{H_i}\in H^2(B)$.
+As special cases, there can be states $\tilde{\phi}$ that can be expanded as $\tilde{\phi}=\sum_i\alpha_i e_{H_i}$ with $e_{H_i}\in H^2(B)$.
 We can take an integral curve class $\beta=\sum_i\beta_iH_i$ with $H_i\in H_2(B)$ so that $\int_{\beta}\tilde{\phi}=\sum\alpha_i\beta_i$.
 The correlators (\ref{gencorr}) get an additional label\footnote{We abuse notation here.
 We hope that the distinction of $\beta_i$ and the two-cycle $\beta$ is clear from the context.} $\beta=\{\beta_i\}$ that keeps track of the choice of $\beta$.
 Insertions of this type of operators can be removed by the {\em divisor equation} (or divisor axiom) \cite{MR1291244} (see also \cite{Cox:2000vi} or \cite{Hori:2003ic} for reviews)

-where '$\ldots$' denotes further terms that are present whenever gravitational descendants are inserted.
+where '$\ldots$' denotes further terms that are present whenever $\tau_n(\phi_j)$ with $n>0$ are inserted.
 Since the only insertions that can occur in our setting will turn out to be $\tau_{0}(\phi_{j_i})$ and $\tau_1({\bf 1})$, the latter of which can be removed by the dilaton equation, these extra terms never show up for the invariants we compute in this work.

 Note that in the case of Gromov-Witten theory, the calculation of the genus zero-invariants reduces to computing invariants where all the possible insertions are of the type $\tilde{\phi}$.
-For $\beta>0$, the divisor equation makes it possible to remove all insertions so that correlators without any gravitational descendants are of the form $\langle\cdot\rangle_{0,0,\beta}$.
+For $\beta>0$, the divisor equation makes it possible to remove all insertions so that correlators without any gravitational states are of the form $\langle\cdot\rangle_{0,0,\beta}$.
 In the case of FJRW theory there is no divisor axiom.

 In the definition of the $J$-function, an additional summation over all $\beta$ has to be added.
 The $J$-function for hybrids therefore has the following expansion \cite{MR3590512}: